 Welcome to the Intrepid College Preparatory Charter School community.
-We are excited that you and your student have chosen Intrepid.
+We are excited that you and your prepster have chosen Intrepid.

 Intrepid College Prep is founded upon the belief that families need one school to close two gaps - the academic achievement gap and the intergenerational wealth gap.
-You are our partners in this work and we look forward to the successes of the inaugural class of Intrepid College Prep students, the Class of 2025 - so called because that is the year when our first class of Intrepid College Prep alumni graduates from college.
-Within a seamless middle to high school, our students receive a high quality college preparatory education that equips them to excel in selective colleges, earn professional opportunities, and demonstrate positive leadership.
-In Opportunity Academy (5-8), middle school students learn the foundational skills needed to master rigorous high school curriculum.
+Together, we work hard, make sacrifices, and celebrate our prepsters' academic and personal growth on their path to college.
+Within a seamless middle to high school, our prepsters receive a high quality college preparatory education that equips them to excel in selective colleges, earn professional opportunities, and demonstrate positive leadership.
+In Opportunity Academy (5-8), middle school prepsters learn the foundational skills needed to master rigorous high school curriculum.
 In Independence Academy (9-12), college preparatory coursework continues with more rigor and challenging courses - Advanced Placement courses in core subjects, foreign language instruction in Latin and four years of college level financial literacy classes.
 Our BIG GOAL is that Intrepid College Prep alumni graduate from college, armed with the academic knowledge and financial literacy, entrepreneurship, and leadership skills needed to make smart choices in the future and have positive impact in their community.

 We have assembled this handbook to provide you with as much information as we can about the coming school year.
+We cannot emphasize enough how helpful this handbook can be to your family as you get oriented to the school and our college commitment.
 The following pages contain information about our program, academic supports, and the discipline and uniform policies.
 They also include important information about other policies and procedures, so please read them carefully.
 Although we have tried to be as complete as we can be, we know that we may have not addressed all of the questions that you have.
 We encourage you to contact any one of us if you have concerns or need further information.

-We want to highlight the section of this handbook that discusses your role in your student's experience at Intrepid College Prep.
-Our mission states: "Intrepid College Prep equips scholars in grades five through twelve with the academic foundation, financial literacy, and ethical development necessary to excel in selective colleges, earn professional opportunities, and demonstrate positive leadership."
+We want to highlight the section of this handbook that discusses your role in your prepster's experience at Intrepid College Prep.
+Our mission states:

+"Intrepid College Prep equips every prepster and scholar in grades five through twelve with the academic foundation, financial literacy, and ethical development necessary to excel in selective colleges, earn professional opportunities, and demonstrate positive leadership."

 In order for us to realize our mission, we need your help.
-We believe that parents and guardians are critical partners to ensure their student's success.
+We believe that parents and guardians are critical partners to ensure their prepster's success.
+The first step is ensuring your prepster arrives to school on time each day in proper uniform and with all materials needed to be successful during the day.
+We know you are your child's biggest cheerleader.
+When they succeed, celebrate.
+When they encounter challenges, hold them accountable but let them know you believe in them.
 Whether through formal or informal discussions, school events or volunteer activities, we hope that we see and hear from you throughout the year.
 We look forward to working closely with you.